jaysylvester/citizen/README.md

     // Clear all messages from the cache using their custom scope app.clear({ scope: 'site messages' });

-    // Clear the articles cache from the default app scope app.clear({ key: '/path/to/articles.txt' });
+    // Clear the articles cache from the file scope app.clear({ file: '/path/to/articles.txt' });

 `clear()` can also be used to remove cached routes and controllers from their respective caches.